| Measuring Recruitment Marketing Success.By Paul Quinn, © 2003. PART ONE: One of the biggest failings in the marketing efforts of

 tracks both the number and quality of candidate applications

+received from each media source.
 At a minimum, recruitment agencies should be performing

 'media source' tracking - a measure of the effectiveness